Year-long Nature School

 - Two full days of Soaring Eagle Nature School programming in the forest, providing deep learning of naturalist and survival skills, but also math, reading, writing, science, and more

-- One indoor/outdoor day at a nature house with movable walls, large windows, plenty of natural light, and nature trails at our doorstep
+- One indoor/outdoor day at Camp Capilano with large and flexible common areas, a kitchen, and nature trails at our doorstep

 - An optional fourth day with a mix of academic study, field trips, and outdoor learning.
 (Please note that kids need to be registered with Island Discovery (IDLC) to participate in this day)